nvsmith/webdev-resources/Git/react-for-github-pages.md

 -   Either commit changes made during deployment to **main**, push source code to make it available on GitHub, pull in changes to **development**, and repeat workflow cycle.
 -   Or ignore deployment changes, keep the source code private, and repeat workflow cycle.
+    -   For this option, the easiest way to keep your source code from being published is to add `/build` to your **.gitignore** file (explained in more detail below).

 <br>